bernhardAxonIvy/doc/source/designer-guide/user-interface/user-dialogs/html-dialog-managed-beans.rst

    JSF 2.0 introduced an additional scope @ViewScoped and offers the possibility to define custom scopes.
-This is basically also supported in |axon-ivy|, but it is recommended to use it with care since it might not behave as expected.
+This is basically also supported in Axon Ivy, but it is recommended to use it with care since it might not behave as expected.

-In the :ref:`HTMLDialogDemo Project <importing-demo-projects>` that is included in the |axon-ivy| Designer you find an example.
+In the :ref:`HTMLDialogDemo Project <importing-demo-projects>` that is included in the Axon Ivy Designer you find an example.

 Bean Validation (JSR 303)
 ^^^^^^^^^^^^^^^^^^^^^^^^^